github-early-access/enterprise-teams-private-beta/README.md

-# ** FEATURE NAME - Alpha/Private Beta/Technical Preview (edit template for full text) **
+# ** Enterprise Teams - Private Beta **

-Welcome to the <!-- ALPHA/PRIVATE BETA/TECHNICAL PREVIEW of FEATURE NAME --> . 🎉
+Welcome to the Enterprise Teams Private Beta. 🎉
 <!--
     ✏️ Optional: Customize the content below to let your community know what you intend to use Discussions for.
 -->